mpark/variant/test/README.md

 # Variant [![experimental]](http://github.com/badges/stability-badges)

-> Discriminated Union with Value Semantics
+> A type-safe `union`

 ## Tests

-This directory contains the tests for __MPark.Variant__.
+This directory contains the tests for `variant`.
 Execute the following commands from the top-level directory of the project to build and run the tests.

 ```bash
 mkdir build